WICG/performance-memory/explainer.md

   * Large ArrayBuffers are not included in usedJSHeapSize and totalJSHeapSize, since they are backed by PartitionAlloc.
   * External strings are not included in usedJSHeapSize and totalJSHeapSize

+Moreover performance.memory in Chrome exposes jsHeapSizeLimit which is an JavaScript engine specific heuristic which may not exisit in other JavaScript engines.
+Therefore, we propose to remove this metric.